 Developed in collaboration with many who care about good nursing and midwifery, the Code can be used by nurses, midwives and nursing associates as a way of reinforcing their professionalism.
 Failure to comply with the Code may bring their fitness to practise into question.

 What the Code means for patients

-Good care from nurses and midwives explains what a professional Code means for patients and service users and the kind of care they can expect.
+Good nursing and midwifery care explains what a professional Code means for patients and service users and the kind of care they can expect.

 Gofal da gan nyrsys a bydwragedd (Welsh)

 What the Code means for employers

 The new NMC Code - Professional staff, quality services shows how the professional standards and principles of the Code are important to employers of nurses, midwives and nursing associates.